-Whenever not specified the default context is ALWAYS.
+Each context is exclusive, except for the ALWAYS context.
+An attribute configured to be run in the ALWAYS context will be archived at any time.
+This is why the ALWAYS context must be defined, it it is not it will be automatically added to the list of context.
 A new memorized attribute, named Context, written by upper layer logic, tells the archiver about the current context status or rather the required context transition.
-Being a memorized Attribute, the Context attribute needs to be written at least once before the EventSubscriber device actually starting archiving.
+Being a memorized Attribute, the Context attribute needs to be written at least once.
+If not set, a warning will be displayed in the device status, and only the attributes with the ALWAYS context will be archived.
 This means that, once the device has been deployed, and the AttributeList pupulated with the relevant attributes to be archived, complete with the strategy, the appropriate label has to be written in Context.